 For the past several years, the FGS has waged a campaign against public corruption and graft, resulting in several high-profile dismissals and arrests.
 For example, in August 2020 a court convicted four senior Ministry of Health officials of embezzling funds intended to address the COVID-19 pandemic.
 However, without a robust asset declaration mechanism, an updated penal code, and a functioning criminal justice system, anti-corruption efforts remain ad hoc, and there is little deterrence.

 Procurement laws require all government contracts to go through an open tender process unless they meet specified conditions for limited competition.
 However, the FGS has not put the relevant procedures in place, and in practice the FGS still awards lucrative contracts based on close relationships and favors.
 Moreover, the FGS has not yet established a procurement board as required by law, which further stifles attempts to ensure transparency and accountability in government procurement activities.
-An interim procurement board exists, but it meets irregularly.
+An interim exists, but it meets irregularly.

 10. Political and Security Environment